-Bryony Anderson is a designer, maker and artist based in Pappinbarra, NSW, with a passion for creating innovative work from frugal resources.
+Bryony Anderson is a designer, maker and artist with a passion for creating innovative work from frugal resources.
 Since 1997, her puppets and constructions for visual performance have toured nationally and internationally with many Australian theatre, puppetry and performance companies.
 She has also been an exhibiting artist, a creative director of community projects, and a mentor.

 Design and construction credits include: Terrapin (A Not So Traditional Story, The Egg), Monkey Baa ((Diary of a Wombat), My Darling Patricia (The Piper/ Africa/ Night Garden/ Posts in the Paddock), Born in a Taxi (Whale’s Tale/ Boat of Faith), Loose Canon (Trash Alchemy), Theatre of Image (Monkey/ Stella and the Moonman/ Lulie the Iceberg), Erth (The Garden/ Nargun and the Stars/ Petting Zoo/ Dream of the Thylacine), Malcolm C. Cooke (The Hobbit/ The Lion, the Witch and the Wardrobe), as well as Fleur Noble, Chamber Made Opera, Circus Monoxide, and more.
 She has also made life sized dinosaur puppets for the LA Museum of Natural History, the Auckland Museum and the Museum of Victoria.